hujunhaorobert/karate-api-tests/README.md

 ## How to run the test
     1. Go to the project root folder: cd karate-api-tests
     2. Run cli: mvn clean test
     3. API Tests has been set to run in parallel with workers num=5, it could be increased, e.g. to 20 or even bigger to speed up the testing.
-Bear in mind that if increasing the parallel worker number, it will increase API request concurrency and the load to server, as a consequence, the API response time has been seen longer than lower concurrency.Tipically Get weather data will take ~500ms if n=1; when set n=10, response time will be >2000ms, which causes API responseTime assertion failure, as maxResponseTimeinMs is set to 2000ms in karate-config.js.
+    4. Bear in mind that if increasing the parallel worker number, it will increase API request concurrency/load to server, as a consequence, the API response time has been seen longer than lower concurrency.
+Tipically Get weather data will take ~500ms if n=1; when set n=10, response time will be >2000ms, which causes API responseTime assertion failure, as maxResponseTimeinMs is set to 2000ms in karate-config.js.

 ## How to open Cucumber HTML report
     Under target > cucumber-html-report, find report file overview-features.html, and open it in any browser